merilinsilva/merilinsilva/README.md

 - 👋 Hi, I’m @merilinsilva
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in Fine-tuning Models and integration of AI in different fiels
-- 🌱 I’m currently learning MemoryEfficiency in Python and Robotics
+- 🌱 I’m currently training my machine learning skills and model optimization
 - 📫 How to reach me is by Email: merilinsousasilva@gmail.com
-- 😄 Pronouns: she/her

 <!---
 merilinsilva/merilinsilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.